lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 - If when you start streaming a game, Steam says the **"Screen is locked"**, you'll need to make sure you close your Remote Desktop session with `tscon %sessionname% /dest:console`.
 - If you can **only see part of the game view**, it's likely it launched as a window and it's being improperly cropped by Steam.
 Make sure your game is in fullscreen mode (usually done in the game's options).
 - If the game is **extremely choppy**, check the Packet Loss percentage by pressing F6.
 If it's any higher than 1% or 2% (especially if it's around 50%), you're likely having an MTU problem.
 Try adjusting it according to methods mentioned on Google.
-- If the **computers can't see eachother**, on your Steam client, go to the InHome Streaming settings and disable and enable streaming.
+- If the **computers can't see each other**, on your Steam client, go to the InHome Streaming settings and disable and enable streaming.
 That will send the UDP Multicast packet which should be forwarded over the VPN and get the server to reveal itself.
 Also, check your VPN connection in general.
+- If when you start Steam on your Mac you get a **Streaming error**, follow the instructions [here](https://steamcommunity.com/groups/homestream/discussions/1/613941122749805249/#c617319460801857830) to fix the executable.

-### <a name="tldr"></a>Using the pre-made AMI
+### Using the pre-made AMI

 Lets face it, following all of the stuff above is a long, tedious process.
 Though it's actually quite interesting how everything works, I'm sure you just want to get on the latest GTA pronto.
 As such I've made an AMI with everything above, including the optimizations.